peteroupc/peteroupc.github.io/exporand.md

 - giving each item an exponential random variate with _&lambda;_ = _w_, call it a key, and
 - choosing the item with the smallest key

 (see also (Efraimidis 2015\)[^54]).
-However, using fully-sampled exponential random variates as keys (such as the naïve idiom `-ln(1-X)/w`, where `X` is a uniform random variate in the interval [0, 1], in common floating-point arithmetic) can lead to inexact sampling, since the keys have a limited precision, it's possible for multiple items to have the same random key (which can make sampling those items depend on their order rather than on randomness), and the maximum weight is unknown.
+However, using fully-sampled exponential random variates as keys (such as the naïve idiom `-ln(1-X)/w`, where `X` is a uniform random variate between 0 and 1, in common floating-point arithmetic) can lead to inexact sampling, since the keys have a limited precision, it's possible for multiple items to have the same random key (which can make sampling those items depend on their order rather than on randomness), and the maximum weight is unknown.
 Partially-sampled e-rands, as given in this document, eliminate the problem of inexact sampling.
 This is notably because the `exprandless` method returns one of only two answers&mdash;either "less" or "greater"&mdash;and samples from both e-rands as necessary so that they will differ from each other by the end of the operation.
 (This is not a problem because randomly generated real numbers are expected to differ from each other with probability 1.)
 Another reason is that partially-sampled e-rands have potentially arbitrary precision.

 <a id=Acknowledgments></a>
 ## Acknowledgments